rojaspetit/real_estate_sales_performance_dashboard/README.md

 > **Academic Project**
 >
-> This project was developed for educational purposes as part of a Data Analytics program, using a simulated real estate business case.
+> This project was developed for educational purposes as part of a simulated business case.
+The role, business scenario, and recommendations are intended to demonstrate a data analytics workflow and should not be interpreted as official guidance for the organizations referenced.

 ---